 What We Fund

 The purpose of the Crosby-Gannett Fund is to support endeavors that contribute to the betterment and vitality of the Brattleboro area.
-To help address the impact of the current coronavirus pandemic, the Crosby-Gannett Fund is temporarily focusing its grantmaking on efforts that address basic community needs related to the pandemic.
-Recognizing the impact of this crisis on the operations of local nonprofits, the fund is temporarily expanding its criteria for funding to also include general operating requests.
+To help address the impact of COVID-19, the Crosby-Gannett Fund will focus its grantmaking in 2022 on the needs amplified by the pandemic that have been inadequately addressed by public relief funds.
+The Fund is temporarily accepting requests for general operating support from small and/or severely impacted nonprofits.
 Priority will be given to organizations located in the immediate Brattleboro area.

 Beginning in 2021, the Crosby-Gannett Fund will administer one competitive grant round per year.